BA (Hons) English

-Most of our courses require no more than two days attendance at college.
+Most of our courses require two days per week attendance at college.
 This means you can continue to work alongside your studies and balance other commitments.

-Our smaller class sizes mean you get all the support you need during studies.
+Our smaller class sizes mean you get all the support you need during your studies.
 This is a crucial difference to larger universities and provides you with access to your lecturers when you need them.

 We attract students from varied backgrounds and encourage them to reach their full potential.
-A minimum of 80 tariff points is usually required but we have no standard offer as we take into account your reference, motivation and commitment to the course, as well as any projected or actual A level grades or other qualifications.
+A minimum of 64 tariff points (normally including English) is usually required but we have no standard offer as we take into account your reference, motivation, and commitment to the course, as well as any projected or actual A level grades or other qualifications.

 Applications from students whose first language is not English are welcome.
-For International students we require evidence of proficiency in English (including writing, speaking, listening and reading), the required minimum is: IELTS (SELT) 6.0 overall (minimum 5.5 in all components).
+For International students we require evidence of proficiency in English (including writing, speaking, listening, and reading), the required minimum is: IELTS Academic (SELT) 6.0 overall (minimum 5.5 in all components).
 Please contact the Advice shop for advice and guidance.
-International candidates are also actively encouraged to access the International Students webpage
+International candidates are also actively encouraged to access the International Students webpage.

 Students have moved on to PGCE or other Teacher Training courses.
 Others have gone on complete Masters degrees and Doctorates.

-Graduates may wish to move into teaching, journalism, public relations, marketing or publishing
+Graduates may wish to move into teaching, journalism, public relations, marketing or publishing.

-Course fee per year: £7,500
+Course fee per year: £8,000